stemxresearch/dta/README.md

 ## Overview

-`dta` is a package designed for simple and efficient data wrangling, offering functions to tackle common data manipulation challenges.
-These
+`dta` provides simple and efficient tools for data management and manipulation, including functions to clean, transform, and format datasets using popular data-handling methods.
+It aims to simplify common data-wrangling tasks.
+These include:
-include:

 - `dta_bmi()` computes the Body Mass Index (BMI) given weight and height columns in a data frame or tibble.